nacerkraa/All-git-commands/README.md

 - this my to do list
-- learn php from coursere
+- learn php from coursera
 - learn djangp
 - learn python